giuthas-speech-research-tools/cast/README.md

 ## Files and directories

-- cast/ is the directory that contains most of the processing logic.
+- source/cast/ is the directory that contains most of the processing logic.
-- cast.py is the commandline interface for CAST.
+- `cast` or `computer-assisted-segmentation-tools` is the commandline interface for CAST.
 - .gitignore tells git which directories and files to ignore.
 - local_files/ is not included in the distribution, but it is ignored by git.
 If you are working on CAST with git, this is the place to put your local test